 The Pediatric Surgery service at Mass General for Children is an international referral center for the complete spectrum of general and thoracic pediatric and neonatal surgical services.

 Crohn's disease occurs when there is redness and swelling (inflammation) and sores along your digestive tract.
 It is part of a group of diseases known as inflammatory bowel disease or IBD.

 Sometimes the inflammation may be along your whole digestive tract.
-This includes your mouth, your food pipe (esophagus), your stomach, the first part of your small intestine or duodenum, your appendix, and your anus.?
+This includes your mouth, your food pipe (esophagus), your stomach, the first part of your small intestine or duodenum, the jejunum, your appendix, and your anus.

 What causes Crohn's disease?

-Experts don?t know what causes Crohn's disease.
-It may be that a virus or a bacteria affects the body's infection-fighting system (immune system).
+Experts don’t know what causes Crohn's disease.
+It may be that a virus or a bacterium affects the body's infection-fighting system (immune system).
 The immune system may create an abnormal inflammation reaction in the intestinal wall that does not stop.

 Crohn's disease may happen at any age.
 It most often affects people ages 15 to 35.
 It can also happen in children or older adults.
 It affects men and women equally.